-US genetic testing company 23andMe has been given limited FDA approval to provide inherited disease profiles for customers, after some of its operations were suspended in 2013.
+US genetic testing company 23andMe has been given limited FDA approval to provide inherited disease profiles for customers.

 On Wednesday company CEO Anne Wojcicki announced that the FDA had authorized the supply of tests for inherited diseases, in addition to profiling customer ancestry and personal traits.